Simatwa/pytgpt-bot/README.md

 ## Features

-- **/start**: Displays the help information, offering a comprehensive list of available commands and their functionalities.
-This command is essential for users to quickly understand how to interact with the bot.
+### Access Commands

+- **/start**: This command shows you how to use the bot.
+It's like a guidebook for all the commands and what they do.

-- **/chat**: Initiate a natural language conversation with the AI.
-This command allows users to engage in interactive dialogues, ask questions, or make requests.
+- **/chat**: Use this to talk to the AI.
+You can ask questions, make requests, or just chat about anything.

-- **/image**: Generates images from textual descriptions using the default provider.
-This feature enables users to visualize ideas or concepts through images.

-- **/prodia**: Generates images from textual descriptions using the Prodia provider.
-This command offers a unique style or interpretation of the text descriptions compared to the default method.

-- **/speak**: Converts text to speech, providing users with the ability to listen to descriptions, instructions, or any text content read out by the AI.
+- **/image**: Want to see what something looks like?
+Type a description, and this command will create an image for you.

+- **/prodia**: Similar to `/image`, but it gives you a different style of image.

+- **/speak**: If you prefer listening to text instead of reading it, use this command to have the AI read out text for you.

 - **/intro**: Sets a new text for the chat intro.
-This command allows users to customize the chat introductory prompt which serves as a guide in the human-AI engagement.

-- **/voice**: Sets a new voice for speech synthesis.
-This command enables users to choose from different voices for the AI to use when generating audio from text.
+- **/voice**: Choose how the AI's voice sounds when it reads out text.

-- **/provider**: Sets a new chat provider.
-This command allows users to switch between different providers for various functionalities, such as `phind`, `llama2`, `koboldai` etc.
+- **/provider**: Switch between different AI providers for various features.

-- **/awesome**: Sets predefined prompt as `chat intro`.
-Browse over 200 of them.
+- **/awesome**: Browse through a selection of cool chat intros.

-- **/history**: Provides users with the ability to view the history of their chats with the bot.
-This command is useful for reviewing past interactions or finding specific information from previous conversations.

-- **/check**: Offers an overview of the bot's current configuration, including any custom settings applied by the user.

-- **/reset**: Resets the chat history and starts a new conversation thread.
-This command is useful for users who wish to start fresh or clear their chat history for privacy reasons.

-- **/myid**: Echoes the user's Telegram ID.
-This command is useful for users who need to know their Telegram ID for various purposes, such as setting up bot admin.

-- **/suspend**: Pauses the bot's service temporarily.
-This command is useful for channel administrators who need to temporarily halt the bot's operations without deleting its data or settings.
-It's a way to manage the bot's availability based on operational needs.

-- **/resume**: Resumes the bot's service after it has been suspended.
-This command allows administrators to quickly bring the bot back online after a pause, ensuring that users can continue interacting with the bot without interruption.
+- **/history**: See past conversations with the bot.

+- **/check**: See what settings are currently active for your bot.

+- **/reset**: Start a new conversation from scratch.

+- **/myid**: Find out your Telegram ID.

+- **/suspend**: Temporarily stop the bot from responding.

+- **/resume**: Restart the bot after it's been suspended.

+- **Any other text**: Just type anything to continue chatting.

+### Administrative Commands

+- **/clear**: Remove all chat data from the bot's database.
+Be careful with this one!

+- **/total**: See how many chats the bot has had.

+- **/drop**: Delete everything from the chat table and bot logs.
+This is more extreme than `/clear`.

+- **/sql**: Run SQL queries on the bot's database.
+Use this with caution!

+- **/logs**: Check the bot's logs for activity, errors, and user interactions.

 - `any other text`: An alias for `/chat`, allowing users to continue with chatting.

+> [!TIP]
+> For a better understanding of these commands, try interacting with a running bot from [@pytgpt_bot](https://t.me/pytgpt_bot).
+This can give you a practical idea of how the bot works and how to use it effectively.

 ### Administrative Commands

+To make the administrative commands more understandable, let's simplify the descriptions and provide a bit more context for each command.
+This should help administrators manage the bot more effectively.

+### Simplified Administrative Commands

-- `/clear`: Clears all chats.
-This command is used to remove all chat data from the bot's database.
-It's a powerful command that should be used with caution, as it will delete all chat history.
+- **/clear**: Use this command to remove all chat data from the bot's database.
+It's a powerful tool, so use it carefully to avoid losing important data.

-- `/total`: Shows the total number of chats available.
-This command provides an overview of the current chat data stored in the bot's database, helping administrators understand the volume of interactions the bot has had.
+- **/total**: This command shows you the total number of chats the bot has handled.
+It's a quick way to see how much interaction the bot has had.

-- `/drop`: Clears the entire chat table and bot logs.
-Similar to `/clear`, this command removes all data from the chat table in the database.
-It's a more drastic measure than `/clear`, as it completely wipes out all chat data and current contents of log file.
+- **/drop**: If you need to completely wipe out all chat data and logs, use this command.
+It's more extreme than `/clear` and should be used with caution to avoid losing all data.

-- `/sql`: Allows running SQL statements against the database.
-This command provides a way for administrators to directly interact with the bot's database using SQL queries.
-It's a powerful tool for managing and analyzing the bot's data but should be used with caution to avoid unintended data loss or corruption.
+- **/sql**: Want to directly interact with the bot's database?
+This command lets you run SQL queries.
+It's a powerful feature for managing and analyzing data, but be cautious to avoid mistakes.

-- `/logs`: Checks the logs.
-This command is used to access the bot's logs, which can provide insights into the bot's activity, errors, and user interactions.
-It's a valuable tool for monitoring and troubleshooting the bot's performance.
+- **/logs**: This command gives you access to the bot's logs.
+It's useful for monitoring the bot's activity, spotting errors, and understanding user interactions.

+> [!IMPORTANT]
+> Administrative commands are restricted to the users whose Telegram IDs are specified in the [.env](https://github.com/Simatwa/pytgpt-bot/blob/308f6079d153a429c445649896840fdc7cbfac11/env#L12) file.

+## Further Tips

+- The bot features inline query for text generation.
+The query must end with *three ellipsis*.
+Remember to enable the mode from [@BotFather](https://t.me/pytgpt_bot). `/setinline`
+- You can as well add the bot to a Telegram channel.
+Grant it read and delete permissions.
+The access commands will still work out. `@bot_username <text>` will trigger **text generation**.
+- Channel Admin will control the bot access using the `/suspend` and `/resume` commands. *(Experimental).*

 ## Support and Feedback